 - A larger percentage of local workers who walked only (7.3% compared to 4.8%)

 - A smaller percentage of local workers who travelled by bus (0.3% compared to 2.8%)

-The largest changes in the method of travel of work of the workforce in West Coast Council area between 2011 and 2016 were:
+The largest changes in the method of travel to work of the workforce in the West Coast Council area between 2011 and 2016 were:

 - Car, as driver (-387 local workers)

 - Did not go to work (-48 local workers)